Mueen404/Project-of-Application-of-ICT/README.md

 ---

 ### 🧠 Project Abstract
-The **Inventory Management System Form** is a front-end web application designed using **HTML5** and **CSS3** to demonstrate essential web development concepts.
+The **Inventory Management System ** is a front-end web application designed using **HTML5** and **CSS3** to demonstrate essential web development concepts.
 The project focuses on creating a structured, user-friendly, and visually consistent inventory form that enables users to enter and organize basic inventory-related data.

 The system emphasizes clean layout design, proper use of HTML form elements, and effective CSS styling techniques.
 Although the project does not include backend functionality or database integration, it provides a strong foundational understanding of front-end development practices.
 Additionally, the project promotes teamwork, documentation skills, and the practical use of **GitHub** for version control and academic collaboration.